-A further exploration of architectural design issues, examining the impact of the environment on physical and mental health, usergroups and their responses to environments, and architectural design as the expression of social values, cultural patterns, and historical heritage.
-Execution and criticism of a series of related problems.
-Prerequisite: ARC 101.
+In this course, the student engages in a further exploration of architectural design issues, examining the impact of the environment on physical and mental health, usergroups and their responses to environments, and architectural design as the expression of social values, cultural patterns, and historical heritage.
+This course also covers the execution and criticism of a series of related architectural problems and projects.
+Prerequisite: ARC 101 or permission of the Program Coordinator.
 3 lecture and 5 laboratory hours per week.
 5 credit hours.